Evaluation Metrics as Averaged Outcomes of Fair Gambles: Conclusion

 \subsection{Future Work}

 Several interesting, open questions remain to be answered in future work.
 For instance, can we characterize the set of available gambles for a forecasting set induced by an elicitable or identifiable property by a criterion beyond calibration or regret?
 Related to this, how can it be guaranteed that a forecasting set of an arbitrary property, which we only demand to be credal, adequately describes Nature's outcome (\cf Appendix~\ref{appendix: Availability Criterion for Imprecise Forecasts})?
 On the other hand, what are more meta-criteria for reasonable evaluation metrics beyond ``fairness''?
 Finally, how does this evaluation protocol interact with evaluation methodologies, \eg, benchmarking \citep{hardt2025emerging}, which provide more semantics to the obtained scores?
-To which extent can felicity of forecasts be guaranteed without the ``certificate of quality'' provided by the consistency check with observations?

 \acks{ The authors are very grateful to Christian Fröhlich, Benedikt Höltgen, Aaron Roth, Giacomo Molinari and Min Jae Song for insightful discussions.
 Thanks as well for the feedback of the audience attending the talk ``Four Facets of Evaluating Predictions'' at Harvard University, USA, November 2023, and the talk ``Four Facets of Forecast Felicity'' during the Workshop on ``Learning under Weakly Structured Information'' at the University of Tübingen, Germany, April 2025.
 Thanks to the International Max Planck Research School for Intelligent System (IMPRS-IS) for supporting Rabanus Derr.